lkwagner/IntroductionToComputationalPhysics/_sources/intro.md

 #### Computational Assignments
 The heart of this course will be a series of computational assignments.
 * You will work on the assignments both during class and as homework.
 * Each assignment is due at the beginning of the next class unless otherwise noted.
-If you need an extension on an assignment, please post to campuswire (only to the course staff).
-We will then respond on campuswire if the extension has been given.
+If you need an extension on an assignment, please email Abby and Surkhab.
+We will then respond if the extension has been given.
 The following information:
    * broadly why you need the extension (sick, interview, major exam in another course, etc)
    * when you will be able to submit the assignment by (this is the new official due date if the extension is granted.)
 *  Solutions to the homeworks will not be given.